-First Class Meeting: There was an introductory meeting on Thursday, 13 September, at 4pm in Appleton Tower.
-This was followed by a welcome reception in the 7 George Square basement concourse.
+First Class Meeting: There will be an introductory meeting on Thursday, 12 September 2019, at 4pm in room S1 (7 George Square).
+This will be followed by a welcome reception in the 7 George Square basement concourse.

 Well, you made it to Year 4 - well done and good luck wrapping up your degree!
 (And if you're an intercalated medic, welcome - we're happy to have you with us for a year!)

 The general aim of courses offered in Final Year Psychology is to provide students with an opportunity to acquire specialist knowledge and high level academic skills in a research-rich environment across a range of areas within psychology.
 You should be able to tailor this teaching in relation to your individual interests, academic backgrounds, and preferred ways of working.

 The lecture course consists of 16 20-credit options from which final honours candidates select those they wish to study, the number selected being dependent on the degree taken (single or combined honours, etc).
 These options are specialist courses which are closely related to staff members’ current research interests and vary in method of presentation, breadth vs. depth of coverage and in their detailed aims and objectives.
 Details of these courses can be found in the "Optional Courses" section of this handbook.
 In many courses, there are student presentations and seminars, and it is the expectation that if you have selected a course, you are willing to provide this input as a course requirement.